 Allison explained to me, she selects some people that can give to the place and some people that she thinks need the place to heal.
 It was amazing to see how everyone’s interests came together to form a whole, functioning place.
 One tiny women loved to do physical labor and was mostly seen with a wheelbarrow or a machete.
 Another one liked fixing stuff and thinking up new designs building them into reality.
 One guy was into gardening (along the moon cycle) and composting.
 I like organizing, daily and 2 ‘excursions’, driving the car and goat walking (among other things).

-Would I want to live
+Would I want to live there?

 During my travels I’m very grateful to come across a lot of beautiful places, but only on very few occasions I KNOW that I will return.
 Intercambiamos is one of these places.
 Even though it’s ever changing (what isn’t), I find a lot of comfort in knowing that I have a home there, which I can come back to and recharge at any time.
 Thank you so much for having me!